ecwpz91/styles/README.md

-# styles
+# Styles

-A CSS minification toolkit based on Bootstrap and Font Awesome
+Bootstrap toolkit for developing with HTML, CSS, and JS only that compiles `dist` embeds Font Awesome iconography.